hootnot/oanda-api-v20/README.rst

 Design
 ------

-I have choosen a different approach regarding the design of the new library versus the library covering the REST-V1 interface: https://github.com/oanda/oandapy (oandapy), which is based on 'mixin' classes.

 In the V20-library endpoints are represented as APIRequest objects derived from the APIRequest base class.
 Each endpoint group (accounts, trades, etc.) is represented by it's own (abstract) class covering the functionality of all endpoints for that group.
 Each endpoint within that group is covered by a class derived from